opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 The Camera parameters define the size and resolution of the camera that is used to crop and resize drawings during the cleanup process, in order to prepare and optimize them for the scene.

-For example if the cleanup camera is 768x576 pixels (PAL) with a 12 field size, the cleaned up drawings will be cropped according to the 12 field size and will have the resolution of 768x576 pixels.
+For example if the cleanup camera is 1920x1080 pixels (HD 1080) with a 16" field size, the cleaned up drawings will be cropped according to the 16" field size and will have the resolution of 1920x1080 pixels.

 The cleanup camera definition is similar to the definition of the stage camera (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).
 Usually the two cameras have the same parameters, but sometimes you may need to define a cleanup camera that is larger than the stage camera especially if you want drawings border area to overflow the shot.

 You can also set other parameters and options:

-- The Closest Field defines the smallest field size you will zoom into the drawing with the camera when compositing the scene.
+- The Closest Field parameter (NOT AVAILABLE in OpenToonz) defines the smallest field size you will zoom into the drawing, with the camera when compositing the scene.
 This value is meaningful if it is smaller than the camera field size, as it increases the final image resolution, preventing zoomed-in images from appearing jagged.
-For example if the cleanup camera is 768x576 pixels (PAL) with a 12 field size and the closest field is set to 6, the cleaned up drawings will have twice the camera resolution, that is 1536 by 1152 pixels.
+For example if the cleanup camera is 1920x1080 pixels (HD 1080) with a 16" field size and the Closest Field is set to 8", the cleaned up drawings will have to be of twice the camera resolution, that is 3840 by 2160 pixels, so that when the camera closes up, the original image pixel resolution is preserved.

-- The E/W and N/S Offset shifts the camera position in case you want to define for the drawings a center different from the one automatically set by the reference field guide when the autocenter is on, or different from the actual center of the image if the autocenter is off; after the cleanup the camera center will be the new center for the processed drawings.
+- The E/W and N/S offset parameters shift the camera position, in case you want to define for the drawings a center different from the one automatically set by the reference field guide when the autocenter is on, or different from the actual center of the image if the autocenter is off; after the cleanup, the camera center will be the new center for the processed drawings.

-The cleanup camera size, resolution and offset can also be graphically controlled in the viewer when checking the cleanup process with the Camera Test mode (see  :ref:`Using the Camera Test <using_the_camera_test>`  ).
+The cleanup camera size, resolution and offset can also be graphically controlled in OpenToonz's main Viewer when checking the cleanup process with the Camera Test mode (see  :ref:`Using the Camera Test <using_the_camera_test>`  ).

 .. _saving_and_loading_cleanup_settings:

 Saving and Loading Cleanup Settings
 '''''''''''''''''''''''''''''''''''
-Cleanup settings can be saved as CLN files in order to be loaded back and used in a different scene.
+Cleanup settings can be saved as .CLN files in order to be loaded back and used in a different scene.

 They can also be associated specifically to an animation level by saving them in the same location and with the same name of the level: in this way the settings will be automatically displayed when the level is selected, and used every time the level is cleaned up.

 Loaded cleanup settings can also become the default settings for the scene or for the project (see  :ref:`Scene Settings and Project Default Settings <scene_settings_and_project_default_settings>`  ).

 .. tip:: **To save the cleanup settings:**